-Research and development costs of \$3,197, \$2,576 and \$3,824 in fiscal 2012, fiscal 2011 and fiscal 2010, respectively.
+Research and development costs are expensed as incurred.
+The Company incurred research and development costs of \$3,197, \$2,576 and \$3,824 in fiscal 2012, fiscal 2011 and fiscal 2010, respectively.

 Income taxes

 The Company recognizes deferred income tax assets and liabilities for the expected future tax consequences of events that have been recognized in the Company's financial statements or tax returns.
 Deferred income tax assets and liabilities are determined based on the difference between the financial statement and tax bases of assets and liabilities using currently enacted tax rates.
 The Company evaluates the available evidence about future taxable income and other possible sources of realization of deferred income tax assets and records a valuation allowance to reduce deferred income tax assets to an amount that represents the Company's best estimate of the amount of such deferred income tax assets that more likely than not will be realized.